Feedpresso/blog/_posts/2015-10-16-tuning-fleet-and-etcd-on-coreos-to-avoid-unit-failures.markdown

 # VM load and latency

-Most of these issues arise when there is considerable latency between node communicatons and usually this latency comes from high Virtual Machine load.
+Most of these issues arise when there is considerable latency between node communications and usually this latency comes from high Virtual Machine load.
 We've seen quite often etcd and fleet failing when CPU was around 100% for a few minutes.
 Most of these parameters will be coping with that latency.

 # etcd